 - Add the butter and egg yolks.
 Zest the lemon over the mixture, then cut it and squeeze it, and measure out 2 tablespoons of lemon juice.
 Add the lemon juice to the mixture.

 - Using your hands, mix the ingredients together, tossing and kneading from the sides to the middle and from bottom to top, until shiny dough forms, about 5–7 minutes.
+(Steps 1-3 can be also made in a stand mixer).

 - Form a ball and press it down.
 Cover with plastic food wrap and let rest in the refrigerator for 30 minutes.